Love Song Open Mic Night w/featured act Kim Moberg

 So come on down and let the world hear your song!
 Sign up and play!
 (Performers free!)

 Bayard is a life-long singer, guitar player, and choral performer, although never professionally.
 He has a super-power: he can quickly write silly songs to celebrate family events.
 However, for this open-mic night, he will be performing a short set of not-quite-as-silly original songs.

 Gerri Strickler & Roger Miller

 Roger and Gerri started their singing friendship 8 years ago as members of the FCB's Nova Choir.
 With Roger on guitar, sometimes mandolin, and Gerri on autoharp, they perform together within the wider church community and around town.
-Tonight, FCB friends, Jim Sugarman and Bayard Klimasmith, will join them for a few songs!
+Their good friend Jim Sugarman will also join them for their set!

 Pamela and Darrell enjoy performing songs with close harmonies that convey the range of emotions of the human experience.
 They started performing a the coffeehouse with their son, Avery, in 1996.

 Second Friday Coffeehouse co-founder Jim Hall has been singing for over sixty years, and has performed classical, pop, musicals, and barbershop.
 His set will include songs by the “masters” of the 50s and 60s Folk Revival.

 Danielle Miraglia & Lisa Bastoni Co-Bill!